Soton-CompGen/LDMAP/README.md

 In the `.tped` format, the space delimited columns should contain:

-1. Chromosome (non essential)
+1. Chromosome\*

-2. Marker name (non essential)
+2. Marker name\*

-3. Genetic position (e.g. cM, non essential)
+3. Genetic position\*

-4. Physical position (in bp)
+4. Base pair position
 5.  onwards - genotypes at this loci across population, two digits for each diploid individual
     -   0 - missing genotypes
     -   1 - reference genotypes
     -   2 - alternate genotypes

+\* These columns need not be populated, but columns must still be maintained.

 ####

-To generate the required `.tped` files using PLINK, the command:
+To generate the required `.tped` files using PLINK, the following command can be used:

-`./plink --file [source] --recode12 --transpose --out [name]` should be used. **N.B.** `.tped` file names should be \(\leq 15\) bytes in length; excessively long file names will result in errors in the first stage of file processing using LDMAP.
+`./plink --file [source] --recode12 --transpose --out [name]`

+**N.B.** `.tped` file names should be <15 bytes in length; excessively long file names will result in errors in the first stage of file processing using LDMAP.

 Generation of LD maps
 =====================